Andreaa-Dev/java-ecommerce/README.md

 - Java 17 or higher
 - Maven 3.6+
-- MySQL/PostgreSQL (or your preferred relational database)
+- PostgreSQL
-- An IDE (e.g., IntelliJ IDEA, Eclipse)
+- An IDE (IntelliJ IDEA)

 ### Steps to Run